 Throughout this month I’ll be sharing several trends that I think are the easiest and most natural for women over 50 to incorporate into their outfits.
 And I’ll try to make you aware of others, too.
+In fact, next week I’m sharing a post with 10 of the most wearable fall fashion trends for women over 50.
 If you’d like to participate in some of the trends, here’s what I recommend so that you can have fun and fewer regrets.

 My Tips for Trying Fall Fashion Trends

 Tip #1 – Remember this is supposed to be fun!

 There may be some trends that really don’t resonate with us at all.
 That’s okay.
 Ignore those.
 But enjoy the opportunity to try something new with the trends that do strike you.
 And don’t let it frustrate you if something doesn’t work at first.
 Keep fashion fun!

 Tip #2 – As you learn about the trends, make a mental or physical list of those that interest you somewhat, even if they seem a little extreme at first.
 I’m not suggesting you overthink this, but there’s a method to my madness!

 Tip #3 – Distinguish between trends and fads.
 A trend is a movement; it’s a direction in which things are moving.
 So trends last long enough for you to invest in and wear several seasons usually.
 Fads are a flash in the pan, here today and gone before you know it.
 So I prefer not to invest too much in fads generally, even though they can be fun to participate in, too, occasionally.

 By the way, a fad is not bad.
 It simply doesn’t stick around as long.
 Don’t let anyone tell you that you shouldn’t participate in any fads.
 Remember tip #1!